Southwest Baggage Weight For (2026)

 Practical tips to avoid fees include using a luggage scale at home, packing lighter by redistributing items between two bags, and opting for soft-sided luggage to stay within size limits.
 Travelers should also be aware that airport staff enforce these rules strictly, especially at busy terminals.

-By understanding Southwest’s overweight and oversized baggage fees, you can plan your packing efficiently, avoid unnecessary expenses, and ensure a smooth check-in process.
+By understanding Southwest’s Heavy and oversized baggage fees, you can plan your packing efficiently, avoid unnecessary expenses, and ensure a smooth check-in process.
 Preparing in advance saves time, money, and stress at the airport.

 Carry-On Baggage Weight & Size Limits